 The Kitterlé was mentioned for the first time in 1699.
 In 1782 twelve “schatz” of vineyard were recorded as the exclusive property of the Jesuits from Ensisheim.
 The wine from this slope is marketed in its own name since 1830.

 The Kitterlé is a volcanic sandstone soil occupying a unique site on mountain ledges, on a rocky spur exposed to three directions (south-west, south and south-east).
 The light and sandy soil retained by immense dry stone walls allows only a limited yield (25 to 35 hl/ha).

-The robe is golden yellow with light green highlights, good intensity.
+The robe is golden yellow and intense with light reflections of good intensity.
 The disk is bright, limpid and transparent.
-The wine is sparkling young.
+The wine shows youth.

-The onset in the mouth is ample, dense and full-bodied.
-Mellow.
+The onset in the mouth is moderately ample, rich.
 The alcohol support is balanced.
-The wine evolves on a medium with a frank vivacity, marked by a sparkling note.
-The range of aromas is reminiscent of the nose, focused on a dominant of candied yellow fruit, apricot, quince, Mirabelle plum, smoked caramel and in the background, this complex, floral note.
-The finish has a beautiful length, 8-9 caudalies and a frank liveliness, somewhat heady.
-The balance of this wine is very savoury.
-It oscillates between rich and sharp.
-The range of flavours is splendid and very distinctive.
+The wine evolves on a medium of strict and sharp vivacity, with a sparkling note.
+The range of flavors is in line with that of the nose.
+Reserved, it releases aromas of candied yellow fruits, Mirabelle plum, quince, Golden apple, honey and white flowers.
+The finish has an average length, 5-6 caudalies, and a frank liveliness.
+The balance of this wine full of character is very tasty.
+The distinctive range of flavors requires time to open.

 Technical sheet by M. Pascal Leonetti